 Resilient Flooring — Our Resilient Flooring segment designs, manufactures, sources and sells a broad range of floor coverings primarily for homes and commercial buildings under various brands, including the Armstrong brand.
-Manufactured products in this segment include vinyl sheet, vinyl tile, and luxury vinyl tile (“LVT”) flooring.
-In addition, our Resilient Flooring segment sources and sells laminate flooring products, vinyl tile products, vinyl sheet products, LVT products, and linoleum products, as well as installation and maintenance materials and accessories.
+Manufactured products in this segment include luxury vinyl tile ("LVT"), vinyl sheet, and vinyl tile flooring.
+In addition, our Resilient Flooring segment sources and sells LVT products, vinyl sheet products, and laminate products, as well as installation and maintenance materials and accessories.
 Resilient Flooring products are offered in a wide variety of designs, colors and installation options.
-We sell these products to independent wholesale flooring distributors, large home centers, retailers, flooring contractors and to the manufactured homes industry, and secured specifications for these products through architects, designers and end users.
+We sell these products to independent wholesale flooring distributors, large home centers, retailers, flooring contractors and to the manufactured homes industry, and through secured specifications for these products through architects, designers and end-users.
 When market conditions and available capacity warrant, we also provide products on an original equipment manufacturer (“OEM”) basis to other flooring companies.

-(1) Total assets for 2016 will differ from the totals on our Consolidated Balance Sheets due to unallocated assets which primarily consist of cash and deferred income taxes.
+The table below presents segment information.
+Total assets for 2017 and 2016 will differ from the totals on our Consolidated Balance Sheets due to unallocated assets, which primarily consist of cash and deferred income taxes.

-Segment operating income (loss) is the measure of segment profit reviewed by our Chief Operating Decision Maker.
-The sum of the segments’ operating income (loss) equals the total operating income (loss) as reported on our Consolidated Statements of Operations and Comprehensive Income (Loss).
-The following reconciles our total operating income (loss) to income (loss) from continuing operations before income taxes, which are only measured and managed on a combined basis:
+Segment operating income (loss) is the measure of segment profit reviewed by our Chief Executive Officer who is our Chief Operating Decision Maker.
+The sum of the segments’ operating (loss) income equals the total combined operating (loss) income as reported on our Consolidated Statements of Operations and Comprehensive Income (Loss).
+The following reconciles our total operating (loss) income to (loss) income from continuing operations before income taxes, which are only measured and managed on a combined basis: